 A digital skills playbook will signpost staff to existing resources and case studies.
 We are reviewing the Digital Data and Technology profession which is being embedded in Scottish Government to see how this might apply to Local Government.
 The project will identify what future roles we will need and will evaluate potential models to deliver this capability.

 Our Digital Skills Community are launching a webinar series with the aim to create a boxset of resources looking at how we achieve the project aims and also the national deliverable we are exploring.

 Each episode will include guest presenters from different councils discussing topics such as skills analysis, digital champions, future roles, cultural shift, modern learning and much much more.

-Digital Office Leadership Programme Manager Jackie Martin will be joined by Chris Wright from Perth and Kinross Council in the first webinar which will give an overview of what digital is, an explanation of the digital partnership and a quick overview of the overall programme of work.
-They will also talk about the work of the digital skills team including what has happened so far, what we would like to work on nationally and to get your views moving forward.
+The first webinar featured Digital Office Leadership Programme Manager Jackie Martin and Chris Wright from Perth and Kinross Council who gave an overview of what digital is, an explanation of the Digital Partnership and a quick overview of the overall programme of work.
+They also briefly explored the Digital Skills project, including what has happened so far and what the Digital Skills Community would like to work on nationally.

 Research to provide clarity for local government on the future skills required in 2, 5 and 10 years.